state-hiu/osmgeoweek/_posts/guides/0100-01-03-event-checklist.md

   - planner
 ---

-Checklist to help in the preperation, on the day, and follow up to your event:
+Checklist to help in the preperation, on the day, and follow up to your in-person mapathon:

 # Task